React Error Boundary Mistake

 };

-You expect that when you click the button, the error will be caught by the ErrorBoundary and fallback will be rendered, right ?
+You would expect that when you click the button, the error would be caught by the ErrorBoundary and the fallback UI would render, right?

-The ErrorBoundary only catch the error that happens during the rendering phase, not the error that happens in the event handler, like the onClick event in the example above.
+The ErrorBoundary only catches errors that occur during the rendering phase—not errors that occur in event handlers such as the onClick event in the example above.

-Legay React Error Boundaries docs clearly states that:
+The Legacy React Error Boundaries docs clearly state that:

 Error boundaries do not catch errors for: